-1.1.1 Building the environment
+1.1.1 Bootstrapping the environment

-Whenever any of the Isabelle executables is run, their settings environment is put together as follows.
+Isabelle executables need to be run within a proper settings environment.
+This is bootstrapped as described below, on the first invocation of one of the outer wrapper scripts (such as isabelle).
+This happens only once for each process tree, i.e. the environment is passed to subprocesses according to regular Unix conventions.

-- 1. The special variable ISABELLE_HOME is determined automatically from the location of the binary that has been run. - You should not try to set ISABELLE_HOME manually.
+1. The special variable ISABELLE_HOME is determined automatically from the location of the binary that has been run.

+You should not try to set ISABELLE_HOME manually.
 Also note that the Isabelle executables either have to be run from their original location in the distribution directory, or via the executable objects created by the install utility.
-Symbolic links are admissible, but a plain copy of the \$ISABELLE_HOME/bin files will not work! - 2.
-The file \$ISABELLE_HOME/etc/settings ist run as a bash shell script with the auto-export option for variables enabled. - This file holds a rather long list of shell variable assignments, thus providing the site-wide default settings.
+Symbolic links are admissible, but a plain copy of the \$ISABELLE_HOME/bin files will not work!

+2. The file \$ISABELLE_HOME/etc/settings is run as a bash shell script with the auto-export option for variables enabled.

+This file holds a rather long list of shell variable assignments, thus providing the site-wide default settings.
 The Isabelle distribution already contains a global settings file with sensible defaults for most variables.
-When installing the system, only a few of these may have to be adapted (probably ML_SYSTEM etc.). - 3.
-The file \$ISABELLE_HOME_USER/etc/settings (if it exists) is run in the same way as the site default settings.
-Note that the variable ISABELLE_HOME_USER has already been set before usually to ~/.isabelle.
+When installing the system, only a few of these may have to be adapted (probably ML_SYSTEM etc.).

+3. The file \$ISABELLE_HOME_USER/etc/settings (if it exists) is run in the same way as the site default settings.
+Note that the variable ISABELLE_HOME_USER has already been set before - usually to ~/.isabelle.